 Why Major in Letters, Arts, and Sciences?

-Letters, Arts, and Sciences puts you at the drafting table.
-Working closely with an advisor, you decide which classes best fit your interests and skills and build an undergraduate program that meets your needs.
+The Letters, Arts, and Sciences degree puts you at the drafting table.
+Working closely with an adviser, you decide which classes best fit your interests and skills and build an undergraduate program that meets your needs.

 Develop the Skills Employers Want

 What do hiring managers look for in today’s college graduates?
 Critical thinking.
 Communication skills.
 Creative problem-solving.
 The Letters, Arts, and Sciences degree program at Penn State Altoona allows you to develop these vital skills while building on your own individual academic interests and strengths.

 Below are some programs our Letters, Arts, and Sciences students have recently designed.
 Choose from these or create your own program and add it to this list!

 Adventure Media; Environmental Journalism; Pre-law; Allied Healthcare; Peace and Conflict Resolution; Professional Communications and the Humanities; Youth Outreach and Leadership; Event Planning; American Studies and Culture; Social Services Administration; History and Media; Communications and Liberal Arts; and Pre-physical Therapy